Vacation Home Rentals: How the Income Is TaxedBack to all blogs

 - Vacation home sales

-- Home Rented For Fewer Than 15 Days — If a property is rented out for fewer than 15 days in a year, the property is treated as if it were not rented out at all: The rental income is tax-free, and the interest and taxes paid on the home are still deductible as part of itemized deductions and within the usual limitations.
+- Home Rented for Fewer Than 15 Days – If a property is rented out for fewer than 15 days in a year, the property is treated as if it were not rented out at all.
+The rental income is tax-free, and the interest and taxes paid on the home are still deductible as part of itemized deductions and within the usual limitations.
 In this situation, however, any directly related rental expenses (such as agent fees, utilities, and cleaning charges) are not deductible.
 This rule can allow for significant tax-free income, particularly when a home is rented as a filming location or during a major sports event such as the Super Bowl.

-- Home Rented For At Least 15 Days With Minor Personal Use — In this scenario, the home is rented for at least 15 days, and the owners' personal use of the home does not exceed the greater of 15 days or 10% of the rental time.
-The home's use is then allocated as both a rental home and a second home.
-For example, if a home is used 5% of the time for personal use, then 5% of the interest and taxes on that home are treated as home interest and taxes; these costs can be deducted as itemized deductions.
+- Home Rented For At Least 15 Days with Minor Personal Use – In this scenario, the home is rented for at least 15 days, and the owners’ personal use of the home does not exceed the greater of 15 days or 10% of the rental time.
+The home’s use is then allocated as both a rental home and a second home.
+For example, if a home is used 5% of the time for personal use, then 5% of the interest and taxes on that home are treated as home interest and taxes; these costs may be deductible as itemized deductions.
 The other 95% of the interest and taxes, as well as 95% of the insurance, utilities, and allowable depreciation, count as rental expenses (in addition to 100% of the direct rental expenses).
-The combined expenses for all rental activities are deductible as a tax loss.
-However, this amount is limited to $25,000 per year for a taxpayer with adjusted gross income of $100,000 or less and is ratably phased out between $100,000 and $150,000.
-Thus, if a taxpayer's income exceeds $150,000, the rental-expense tax loss cannot be deducted; it is carried forward until the home is sold or until there is rental profit in a future year or the taxpayer has gains from other passive activities can be used to offset the loss.
+If the rental income less the expenses result in a loss, the loss is limited to $25,000 per year for a taxpayer with adjusted gross income (AGI) of $100,000 or less and is ratably phased out when AGI is between $100,000 and $150,000.
+Thus, if a taxpayer’s income exceeds $150,000, the rental loss cannot be deducted; it is carried forward until the home is sold or until there is rental profit in a future year or the taxpayer has gains from other passive activities that can be used to offset the loss.

 There are complicated tax rules related to the home-gain exclusion for homes that are acquired in a tax-deferred exchange or converted from rentals to primary residences.
 Homeowners may require careful planning to utilize the home-gain exclusion in such cases.